chandraS/password-validator/README.md

 ### Future enhancements

 The future steps could be to create an image out of the executable and run it within a `Docker` container.
 As of now, the containerziation part works partially.
 To make containerization work completely, would need some more time and that might go beyond the submission deadline.
-Therefore, I did not include it in this version tain composition rules (special characters, numbers, etc), hints and expiration times.
-Those have gone out the window and the new suggestions are as follows: Passwords MUST
+Therefore, I did not include it in this version